mattrussi/gitlab-com-runbooks/docs/mimir/getting-started.md

 After you have set up the tenant (or use an existing), you can setup your prometheus client to remote-write metrics Prometheus configuration is done via the [remote_write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

-The following excample uses the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) in kubernetes:
+The following example uses the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) in kubernetes:

 ```yaml
 remoteWrite: